$W$-Boson Mass Anomaly from Scale Invariant 2HDM: Conclusion

 \section{Conclusion}

 The recent CDF-II collaboration report on the measurement on the $W$ gauge boson mass could be a window to New Physics (NP) if it gets confirmed by another experiment e.g. at the LHC.
-The $M_W$ reported by CDF-II is significantly larger that what the Standard Model (SM) predicts.
+The $M_W$ reported by CDF-II is significantly larger than what the Standard Model (SM) predicts.
 Therefore, to explain the anomaly one needs extra degrees of freedom that affects the mass of the $W$ boson.
-One choice is to consider the scale invariant 2HDM in which the Higgs particle is the classically massless scalon being massive only by radiative corrections {\it \`{a} la} Coleman and Weinberg.
-The scale symmetry make the model quite restrictive so that it becomes more predictive respect to the generic 2HDM.
-Therefore, in the scale invariant 2HDM we deal with less number of free parameters.
-Apart from the SM Higgs, there are two charged scalar components $H^\pm$, a CP-even scalar $h$ and a CP-odd one $A$.
-The oblique parameters defined by Peskin and Takeuchi, depend on the masses $M_{H^\pm},M_h$ and $M_A$.
-We have shown that in the scale invariant 2HDM, the desired $S$ and $T$ oblique parameters can be large enough to explain the excess in the mass of the $W$ boson.
+One choice is to consider the SI-2HDM in which the Higgs particle is the classically massless scalon which becomes massive only by radiative corrections {\it \`{a} la} Coleman and Weinberg.
+The scale symmetry makes the model quite restrictive so that it becomes more predictive respect to the generic 2HDM.
+Therefore, in the SI-2HDM we deal with less number of free parameters.
+Apart from the SM Higgs, there are two charged scalar components $H^\pm$, a CP-even scalar $h$, and a CP-odd scalar $A$.
+The oblique parameters defined by Peskin and Takeuchi, depend on the masses $M_{H^\pm}$, $M_h$ and $M_A$.
+We have shown that in the SI-2HDM, the desired $S$ and $T$ oblique parameters can become large enough to explain the excess in the mass of the $W$ boson.
 The allowed masses of the charged and neutral scalars to accommodate the $W$ mass anomaly are shown in Fig. \ref{massrng}.
-We have also imposed constraints on the charged Higgs mass from colliders.
-In Fig. \ref{2hdm1} the bounds are provided for the 2HDM-I and in Fig. \ref{2hdm2} for the 2HDM-II.
-The outcome of imposing these experimental constraints on the scale invariant 2HDM is that the 2HDM-II is completely excluded by the charged Higgs mass bounds while for the 2HDM-I there are viable regions.
+We have also imposed constraints on the charged Higgs mass and the neutral scalars from colliders.
+In Fig. \ref{2hdm1}, the bounds are provided for the 2HDM-I and in Fig. \ref{2hdm2} for the 2HDM-II.
+The outcome of imposing these experimental constraints on the SI-2HDM is that the 2HDM type-II is completely excluded by the charged Higgs mass bounds, while for the 2HDM-I there are viable regions.